danielytics/sophia-engine/docs.md

 trigger-data: <event source specific data>
 ```
 `trigger-data` depends on the emitter of the event and may be null.
 For example, `trigger-region` sets this property to contain data about which entity entered the region.

+# Events

+Many systems trigger events and games can define their own custom events (typically triggered inside behaviours).

+Some built-in events triggered by the engine are:

+ * `action` — A user input or AI action.
+Typically used to control characters or the GUI.
+ * `region-entered` — A physics body has entered a `trigger-region` (this event is generated by the collision system, but is remapped to a user event name as defined in the `trigger-region`s event data).
+ * `region-exited` — A physics body has exited `trigger-region`  (this event is generated by the collision system, but is remapped to a user event name as defined in the `trigger-region`s event data)
+ * `state-changed` — A global state change has occured (for example, the game has been paused).

+Some internal events (that is, events which are not meant for the user to respond to but are used internally by the engine) are:

+ * `user-input` — Raw user input from an input device, prior to mapping to an action.